-At times, DVR clients may be placed on a waiting list because of a lack of available resources to serve all eligible individuals.
+At times, the people DVR serves may be placed on a waiting list because of a lack of available resources to serve all eligible individuals.
 If you are determined eligible, you will be placed into an "order of selection" priority category.